A Parent’s Guide to Parental Control Software

 What are the different types of parental controls?

-Software that you install on your computer and every device (tablet, phone).
-These are usually easy to install and you can monitor and set controls from an app on your phone.
+You install software on your computer and every device (tablet, phone).
+These are usually easy to install, and you can monitor and set controls using an app on your phone.

-A router.
-This can either be a new router (the box that connects to your modem, that sends the wifi signal out to your home) OR a device that connects to the router.
-These are easy to plug in and you can monitor and set controls from an app on your phone.
+You use a router that can be a new router (the box that connects to your modem sends the wifi signal out to your home).
+Or you can purchase a device that connects to the router.
+These are easy to plug in, and you can monitor and set controls using an app on your phone.

 Which type of parental control should I use?

-There are lots of different options, and there is not one solution for everything.
-So I picked the brain of Cory Peppler from Parenting Digital for some advice on options to consider.
-His facebook group is worth joining, and he is the person that I turn to with my own questions!
+There are many different options, and there is not one solution for everything.
+So I picked the brain of Cory Peppler from Parenting Digital for advice on options to consider.

-For the devices in your home (tablets on Wi-Fi, PS4, other internet connections) Cory recommends getting a filter at the router level.
-Prices can vary and you may need to talk to your internet provider as they may need to adjust settings at their end.
+Cory recommends getting a filter at the router level for the devices in your home (tablets on Wi-Fi, PS4, and other internet connections).
+Prices can vary, and you may need to talk to your internet provider as they may need to adjust settings.

 For devices that leave your house, like the phone, the router devices above won’t help.
-For monitoring emails, social media, texts, and the like, you’ll need to consider apps and software filters like Qustodio, Bark, Norton Family and NetNanny.
-They all have monthly fees, rather than a one-off fee.
+To monitor emails, social media, texts, and the like, you’ll need to consider apps and software filters like Qustodio, Bark, Norton Family and NetNanny.
+They all have monthly fees rather than a one-off fee.

 If you’d like to know how Qustodio works, then read my Qustodio Review.
 If you want to know how BARK works, then read my BARK Review.

-For phones, it is worth taking a look at what your carrier offers.
-Most major carriers offer some form of parental/family tools, usually at a small additional fee.
+For phones, it is worth looking at what your carrier offers.
+Most major carriers offer parental/family tools, usually at a small additional fee.

-TIP: Make sure you do your research as there are pros and cons for every type of parental controls, and what works for one family won’t necessarily work for your family.
+TIP: Do your research, as there are pros and cons for every type of parental control, and what works for one family won’t necessarily work for your family.
 For example, I don’t use a router in my house because it slows down our ‘already slow’ internet.

 What do parental controls do?

 They can filter and block access to specific websites, words or images.
-So if you don’t want your child visiting certain websites (eg youtube.com), using certain search terms like (breasts, sex) or finding sexually explicit images, you can stop it from happening.
+So if you don’t want your child visiting certain websites (e.g. YouTube.com), using specific search terms like (boobs or sex) and finding sexually explicit images, you can stop it from happening.

-They can block outgoing content which can stop your child from sharing personal information online or through email.
+They can block outgoing content, stopping your child from sharing personal information online or through email.

 They can limit internet time, which allows parents to control when their child is online and for how long.